prototypefund/reproducible-website/_events/paris2018/report.md

 * Does build results contain relationships to other packages?

-* WHat is the total set of dependencies being cosidered as candidates during resolution?
+* What is the total set of dependencies being considered as candidates during resolution?

 * ... and can we snapshot it? (and address those snapshots?)